-- Testing of the Original HP toner cartridges yielded no Problem Cartridges, whereas 67% of Non-HP cartridges exhibited some type of reliability problem, such as Premature Failure or Low Quality. - HP cartridges had the larger percentage of External Use Print Quality samples at 99.2%, whereas the tested non-HP brands exhibited only 34.6% External Use Print Quality samples. - Non-HP brands tested exhibited more Print Quality Samples with defects, including ghosting (25%), streaks (13%), banding (11%), light print (7%), and fade (2%).
+- Testing of the Original HP toner cartridges yielded no Problem Cartridges, whereas 67% of Non-HP cartridges exhibited some type of reliability problem, such as Low Quality. - HP cartridges had the larger percentage of External Use Print Quality samples at 99.4%, whereas the tested non-HP brands exhibited only 32.8% External Use Print Quality samples. - Non-HP brands tested exhibited more Print Quality Samples with defects, such as streaks (49%), ghosting (40%), fade (17%), and banding (3%).